sundaramkumar/expenses-tracker/README.md

 # Expenses Tracker

-An Expenses Tracker app Flutter App for iOS and Android.
+A Flutter based Expenses Tracker app for iOS and Android.

 ## Description